back to home

 Units

 NCEA divides each subject up into "units", in which related skills are taught and tested.
-So Mathematics in Level 1 (Year 11) has separate units for basic arithmetic skills (called "Number"), Algebra, Trigonometry, Statistics, Probability, etc. Each unit has a number of credits attached, from 2 to 6, depending on the amount of material in the unit.
-A typical year long course at St John's will be somewhere around 20 Credits for the year, made up of about six units.
+So Mathematics in Level 1 (Year 11) has four units, each of 5 Credits (plus the 10 Numeracy Credits if they did not pass those in Year 10).
+Each unit has a number of credits attached, from 2 to 6, depending on the amount of material in the unit.

 Grades